 Mycobacterium bovis is the causative agent of bovine tuberculosis (bTB), a devastating disease affecting global cattle populations.
 The disease also presents risk to other livestock, wildlife and humans and in the UK >£100m is spent annually on surveillance and control.
-M. bovis is transmitted via inhalation of bacterial aerosols, airborne microscopic droplets expelled by infectious hosts.
+M. bovis is transmitted via inhalation of bacterial aerosols, airborne microscopic droplets coughed up by infectious hosts.
 Bacteria sense and respond to changing environmental conditions by modifying their patterns of gene expression, which in turn affects their physiology.
 Surprisingly little is known of specific transcriptional and metabolic changes which occur in aerosolised bacteria.
 Investigating these in M. bovis has the potential to recognise features of the response of this pathogen to exploit for the development of new control measures to prevent the spread of bTB.
 In this project the student will use cutting edge techniques to study the changes that develop in aerosolized mycobacteria.

 In previous studies bulk measurements have been made from sampling bacterial aerosols maintained in rotating drums.
 Bacterial cells in large populations can exhibit varied behaviour and approaches that interrogate individual cells are of considerable value.
 Using optical tweezers produced by shaped-laser beams, single cells within a population can be manipulated with exquisite precision and isolated alone or in patterned arrays.
 The illustration on the right shows the optical tweezing of a Mycobacterium smegmatis cell, where the rod-shaped bacterium becomes aligned along the axis of a propagating laser beam (directed into the image plane).
-The bacterium isolated from a suspension of cells, is held by sufficiently-strong optical forces to enable the environment surrounding the cell to be varied.
+The bacterium has been isolated from a suspension of cells, and is held by sufficiently-strong optical forces to enable the environment surrounding the cell to be varied.
 The response of the single cell can then be monitored by sensitive spectroscopic techniques.
 For example, measurements of fluorescence can be made, or a unique chemical fingerprint of cellular composition collected using Raman spectroscopy, a vibrational spectroscopy technique.
 We have experience of optically trapping aerosol microdroplets and in this project, aim to realise the possibility to make spectroscopic observations on a bacterial cell whilst it is suspended in an aerosol droplet.

 To model the aerosol phase of transmission, single cells of M. bovis BCG will be observed in air-suspended droplets either isolated with optical tweezers or held in suspension by electrostatic forces in an electrodynamic balance.
-The size of the suspended aqueous droplets will match the typical size present in droplets expelled by infected hosts.
+The size of the suspended aqueous droplets will match the typical size present in droplets released by coughing.
 Spectroscopic techniques will be used to monitor the transformation of the cells.
 For example, the cells can be genetically modified to express green fluorescent protein (GFP) under the control of promoters relevant to environmental changes experienced in aerosol (e.g osmotic and temperature sensitive promoters).
 The fluorescence of the GFP reporter is detected within the suspended droplet containing the bacterial cell by fluorescence imaging.